"Emmanuel contributed impeccable musicianship and masterful comic timing. Franco's charismatic personality connected strongly with the audience"

 Mexican baritone Emmanuel Franco has been celebrated as a young complete artist, with outstanding acting skills and a splendid bright voice.

-He recently made his second appearance as a guest artist in the 2019 edition of the Rossini in Wildbad Belcanto Opera Festival, performing this occasion in three different productions, as Aliprando in Matilde di Shabran, il Barone Macacco in I Tre Gobbi, and Albertone in Romilda e Costanza.
+Last season he made his second appearance as a guest artist in the 2019 edition of the Rossini in Wildbad Belcanto Opera Festival, performing this occasion in three different productions, as Aliprando in Matilde di Shabran, il Barone Macacco in I Tre Gobbi, and Albertone in Romilda e Costanza.

 He also made his German debut at the Badisches Staatstheater Karlsruhe, performing Il Conte in Le Nozze di Figaro, with the Badische Staatskapelle orchestra with Joana Mallwitz.